 We have a small kitchen so we are somewhat limited in what we can produce in a given day.
 Since nearly everything is scratch-made in-house, we need to rotate the menu to bring you different, tasty options.

-Please also keep in mind that our French pastries are made on-site, and many of the recipes take several days to prepare.
+Please also keep in mind that our baked goods s are made on-site, and many of the recipes take several days to prepare.
 Because of this, we can't necessarily just "whip up" another batch.
 If you came in expecting a certain item that we've run out of, please just mention what you were hoping to have at that time.
 We may have an alternative option for you that you'd enjoy, plus this will help us determine what people are really excited about as far as the menu.
 And then try us again.

 So far, we haven't been able to find a specific construction date from available historical property records.
 From what we've found, we can narrow it down to between 1913-1925.
 Incredibly, the exterior block was still in amazing condition; the framers told us that the walls were all flush to within 1/4".
 When we renovated, the building was stripped down to the original exterior block/shell, and all of the interior (including plumbing, electrical, etc.) is brand new in 2018-2019.
 Due to prior renovations to the space, unfortunately there wasn't really anything original that we could keep with the exception of the original exterior.
 We hope to see the building around for another 100+ years!